-30 Years Ago: Guns N’ Roses Sign With Geffen Records
+How Guns N’ Roses Ended Up Signing With Geffen Records

-They started the year as just another group of Sunset Strip stragglers, but by the end of March 1986, Guns N’ Roses had joined the ranks of the record deal elite thanks to their freshly signed contract with Geffen Records.
+They started the year as just another group of Sunset Strip stragglers, but March 26, 1986, Guns N' Roses had joined the ranks of the record deal elite thanks to their freshly signed contract with Geffen Records.

 GNR's Geffen deal represented the culmination of a slow reversal of fortune that took several years and countless gigs in seedy bars.
 Before the decade was over, they'd become one of the biggest rock bands in the world, but it took a lot of time — both before and after signing their names to the label's contract.